Definition

 - Long-term psychological and rehabilitative support is critical to improving health-related quality of life.

-Mortality and Recurrence:
+Mortality and Recurrence

 - Untreated Cushing syndrome has a high mortality rate due to cardiovascular complications and infections.